Naomi Jacob: Career

 After her parents' divorce, Jacob left for Middlesbrough to complete her education and work as a student teacher.
 She soon left the teaching profession, however, to become an actress in revue.
 Around the same time, she contracted tuberculosis, a condition that was to affect her for the rest of her life.
 With physical activity becoming more difficult, Jacob channelled her creative efforts into writing.
 Jacob wrote non-fiction, biographies, and newspaper articles, as well as a number of novels, such as the Gollantz Saga and Wind on the Heath.
 Her mother also became a novelist, publishing under the name Nina Abbott.

-Jacob had a strong circle of friends, including Marguerite Broadfoote, Radclyffe Hall, "Little Tich", Marie Lloyd, Bransby Williams, and many others.
+Jacob had a strong circle of friends, including Marguerite Broadfoote, Radclyffe Hall, "Little Tich", Marie Lloyd, and Bransby Williams.
 She was also active politically, standing as a Labour parliamentary candidate and becoming involved with the women's suffrage movement.
+She later became a member of the Conservative Party.

 Her novels often tackle the issue of prejudice against Jews, domestic violence, and the political consequences of pogroms in the 19th century.
 Many of these books were written before the Second World War and were based on the experiences of her paternal family, who had escaped violence in Western Prussia.
+She also wrote about the Yorkshire people and landscape in her works.

 Later life

 Jacob moved to Lake Garda in 1930 because the weather was kinder to her lungs.
 A blue plaque is erected in her honour in Sirmione, where she lived.
 She was well known in the town and her home was known as Casa Micky.

-During the Second World War, she returned to the UK to help in the war effort.
+During the World War II, Jacob returned to the UK to help in the war effort.
 She worked for Entertainments National Service Association (ENSA) producing morale-boosting broadcasts and live performances for the troops.
 In early 1944 she was in Sicily when the American forces offered new clothes to the ENSA troupe there.
 Hermione Baddeley, one of the British entertainers, "went for a fitting and who should I find with a tape measure in her hand but the well-known British writer Naomi Jacob.
 God knows how she had got there, but she was a very important creature indeed, probably a major-general at least.
 Naomi was a very large lady with well-known preferences and she took a long time over my fitting, but the result was wonderful."

-She returned to Italy, and died in Sirmione in 1964.
+She returned to Italy, and died in Sirmione on 27 August 1964.

 Personal life

 Jacob had a number of female lovers.
-She did not address lesbianism, though, in her fiction.
+She did not address lesbianism in her fiction.